Amtrak Floridain

 41 South/EastboundDinnerBreak, Lunch, & DinnerBreakfast, Lunch, & Dinner*

-*This meal may only happen if you are running late.
+*This meal may only be served if you are running late.*

 Breaking Down The Floridian Route By The Day